Visit SF State - Fast Facts

 - College of Extended Learning

 Purple and gold

-SF State offers: bachelor's degrees in 78 academic areas with an additional 45 areas of concentration, master's degrees in 62 academic areas with an additional 40 areas of concentration, a doctorate in educational leadership, along with 16 credential programs and 36 undergraduate and graduate certificate programs.
-In addition, SF State offers a Doctorate of Education (Ed.D) in Educational Leadership, Ph.D. in education, with a concentration in special education jointly with UC Berkeley; and a joint Master of Science in Physical Therapy leading to a clinical doctoral degree (D.P.T.) and a research doctorate for licensed physical therapists (DPTSci) jointly with UC San Francisco.
+SF State offers: bachelor's degrees in 78 academic areas with an additional 45 areas of concentration, master's degrees in 62 academic areas with an additional 40 areas of concentration, a doctorate in educational leadership, along with 16 credential programs and 35 undergraduate and graduate certificate programs.
+In addition, SF State offers a Doctorate of Education (Ed.D) in Educational Leadership, Ph.D. in education, with a concentration in special education jointly with UC Berkeley; and a joint Master of Science in Physical Therapy leading to a clinical doctoral degree (D.P.T.) and a research doctorate for licensed physical therapists (DPTSc) jointly with UC San Francisco.

 SF State awarded 7,060 degrees in 2014-15.

 SF State presents hundreds of on-campus activities and events each year, open to the public, free or at low cost.
 They include seminars, workshops, lectures, conferences, art exhibits, debates, forums, concerts, plays, films, and other performances.